 Tag Archive for: Sustainable Agriculture

 The National Center for Appropriate Technology or NCAT has been helping people build resilient communities through local and sustainable solutions that reduce poverty, strengthen self-reliance, and protect natural resources since 1976.
-NCAT is a national, private non-profit organization providing trusted, individualized technical assistance, hands-on training opportunities, practical educational resources, and peer-to-peer learning networks on nationally acclaimed projects in food, agriculture, energy, and climate resilience.
-Headquartered in Butte, Montana, NCAT has offices in 13 states.
-NCAT works to foster and promote sustainable technologies and systems, especially for the benefit of economically disadvantaged individuals and communities.
-NCAT is committed to advancing racial equity and inclusion in its work and organization.
+NCAT is a trusted, practical connector for individuals and businesses who are working to leave our world better than we found it.
+Through individualized technical assistance, hands-on training opportunities, in-depth educational resources, and peer-to-peer learning networks, NCAT works to foster and promote sustainable technologies and systems, especially for the benefit of economically disadvantaged individuals and communities.
+NCAT’s work includes nationally recognized projects in energy, agriculture, food, and rural development.

 QUALIFICATIONS: